 The Adventure Begins!

 The Postgres query planner is a cost-estimation engine.
 Postgres gathers statistics on table contents such as most and least frequent values, value cardinality, rudimentary histograms, and so on.
 Along with multiple metrics related to hardware responsiveness, it generates multiple viable execution strategies, and chooses the one that probably costs the least resources.
-So far,
+So far, this

 One of the coolest things about Postgres functions is that they can return rows as if they were a table.
 Not only is it possible, but creating a set-returning function in Postgres is almost frighteningly trivial when compared to other database engines.
 In fact, some Oracle users are probably rolling their eyes and muttering "Just use a cursor!" already.
 Just hear us out!